Saklad5/Bone-Market-Solver/README.md

 * add Exhaustion
 * you simply don't have a good source for

+### Configuration Files

+Rather than typing out every argument each time you use the solver, you may provide a file path (prefixed with "@") to the CLI.

+This file should contain command-line arguments.
+The solver will interpret these arguments as if they were typed in place of the file path.

+Configuration files are read top-to-bottom.
+Arguments can be delimited by a single space, broken onto different lines, or any combination thereof.

+Any number of configuration files may be provided simultaneously.

 ## Caveats

 The solver aims to maximize profit margin, rather than sheer profit.
 This is because it may be more profitable to make many smaller skeletons than one massive skeleton.